 HPS is taking prudent and practical preventative measures, in alignment with CDC and DESE guidelines, to improve air quality in our buildings and reduce the risk of COVID-19 spread, which are in alignment with CDC and DESE guidelines.

 - Heating ventilation and air conditioning (HVAC) preventative maintenance is conducted as prescribed by the recognized industry standards and established preventative maintenance procedures.

-- Building maintenance staff will work with service providers to ensure timely service of all equipment in our buildings.
+- Building maintenance staff is working with service providers to ensure timely service of all equipment in our buildings.

 - Ensure we are ever vigilant in checking and increasing outside air exchange rates to the specific equipment’s full potential.